-Symplocos (Symplocaceae) page with images of species in efloraofindia : 2 posts by 2 authors.
+Rhodiola (Crassulaceae) page with images of species in efloraofindia : 8 posts by 3 authors.

-I request you to pl. go through & point out mistakes, if any.
-I hope this will aid in identifications in future.
-If anybody can send images of other species of this genera (for incorporation in the website), if any, or can identify unidentified images, it will be really nice.
+If you find any incorrect identification, pl. let us know.
+If anybody can send images of other species of this genera (for incorporation in the website), if any, it will be really nice.

 Have you discontinued to show the names of contributors on species pages?

 Yes, …, for the time being, as putting images on all species, genera & family pages appears very daunting.

 Instead some of us are putting images just above the threads as you can see at Rhodiola heterodonta, so that these are indirectly linked to the threads.

 However, members who are inserting images can follow what ever they like.

 Thanks, …, for the understanding.

 As I have just stated, I am working on Rhodiolas of Ladakh (and surrounding regions) but am not yet ready to face commenting on all the Rhodiola entries for efi.

 Hopefully, will be in a position to do so in the future.